 The Maison was heavily damaged during the British attack on Quebec in 1759 and rebuilt a few years later.
 In the 19th century, it was turned into a coaching Inn and renamed the London Coffee House you can see the name on the outer walls of the house.

-Today Maison Chevalier offers exhibitions and activities and is managed by Musée de la civilisation, which uses it to present historic exhibits and recreations of historic interior decors.
+Today Maison Chevalier located in the heart of Old Quebec, offers exhibitions and activities and is managed by Musée de la Civilisation, which uses it to present historic exhibits and recreations of historic interior decors.

 Marche du Vieux Port